Hafsa-777/Java-simple-addition-game/README.md

 - [Java JDK](https://www.oracle.com/java/technologies/javase-downloads.html) installed (version 8 or above)
 - A Java IDE (e.g., IntelliJ IDEA, Eclipse, or VS Code with Java extensions) or a command line terminal

+### License
+This project is released under the MIT License, feel free to use or modify it for educational purposes.

 ### Running the App

 1. Clone or download this repository